 Do you think high school football - a fantastic and wonderful tradition on Friday nights - stands a chance to halt the bean counters in Manhattan if the networks say they want to schedule a Friday night game?

-It's certainly my hope that the Packers make it a point not to schedule preseason home games in the future that compete with high school football.
+It's certainly my long term hope that the Packers make it a point not to schedule preseason home games in the future that compete with high school football.

 But if the networks come with their demands, Mark Murphy has no choice.
 The Packers must play when they say to play.